 Much of the technology over the past 20 years has developed to allow for rapid communication within communities and allowing individuals to acquire information or knowledge instantaneously.
 Medical technology is now expanding to allow for interaction between medical professionals and seniors at home which has increased efficiency of interaction and possibly outcome data.

-Many time-consuming and effortful tasks can now be relegated to automatic status — banking can be paid online, house maintenance services put on schedules, medications and groceries can be ordered and delivered without ever moving from one’s favorite chair.
+Many time-consuming and laborious tasks can now be relegated to automatic status — banking can be paid online, house maintenance services put on schedules, medications and groceries can be ordered and delivered without ever moving from one's favorite chair.
 Home monitoring services can ensure that help would be summoned at the touch of a button, or extra security put in place remotely.
 Telehealth can make consultations with distant specialists quick and painless, facilitating rapid, expert treatment for even the most obscure ailments.
 As with anything, technology can make us more vulnerable, but it can also provide additional means of contact, communication and assistance that can make aging in place more feasible for more people.

 Technology can be an invaluable tool, but you have to be selective.
 There is no shortage of new products rolling out daily, specifically targeting the aging in place market.
 When you're aging in place, you want to do so comfortably and safely, and sometimes it involves a balance between the two.
 There's no right or wrong answer when it comes to introducing technology into the home, the key is to ensure everyone involved is comfortable with the technology.